What is RTMP? The Real-Time Messaging Protocol: What You Need to Know in 2024

 Originally, RTMP was mostly used to transmit content between a hosting server and a video player.
 Today, its purpose is a bit different.
 In terms of the most modern live streaming setups, RTMP’s primary role on streaming servers is to deliver content from an encoder to an online video host.
 This is a process known as “ingestion”.

-RTMP technology also plays a role in adaptive-bitrate streaming and in some web conferencing tools.
-There are several variations of the RTMP protocol used for a number of different purposes, which we’ll discuss further along in this post.
+RTMP technology also plays a role in adaptive-bitrate streaming and some web conferencing tools.
+There are several variations of the RTMP protocol used for several different purposes, which we’ll discuss further along in this post.

 RTMP at a Glance